DRUMS Theory · Astrophysical Transients · April 2026

 8. Repetition Possibility

-Residual phase structures can trigger repeated bursts in magnetar-like superfluid cores:
+Residual phase structures can trigger repeated bursts in magnetar-like superfluid cores.
+The phase memory of the system is captured by:

 9. Final Interpretation

-Within the DRUMS framework, Gamma Ray Bursts are fully explained as:
+Within DRUMS, Gamma Ray Bursts are fully explained as:

-• Afterglows arise from interaction with surrounding medium
+• Afterglows arising from interaction with the surrounding medium,